In Profile: The Administrative Office of the U.S. Courts - Annual Report 2014

 - Provides legislative counsel and services to the Judiciary; acts as liaison with the legislative and executive branches.

-- Prepares manuals and a variety of other publications.
+- Prepares manuals and a variety of other print and on-line publications.

 - Collects and analyzes detailed statistics on the workload of the courts.